-In all but the most clear-cut scenarios, the line that crosses over into entrapment can be fuzzy and difficult to prove.
+In all but the most clear-cut scenarios, the line that crosses over into police entrapment can be difficult to prove.
 Add in the plethora of police entrapment myths and misunderstandings from pop culture and the term can be especially confusing.
-As such, any new ruling in entrapment cases can be important as it helps to clarify where the legal system stands.
+As such, any new ruling in police entrapment cases can help to clarify where the law stands.

 A recent ruling before the Supreme Court is one such case.